André Goodman

-André Goodman (born August 11, 1978) is a former American football cornerback.
-He was drafted by the Detroit Lions in the third round, third pick of the 2002 NFL Draft.
-He played college football at South Carolina.
-Goodman has also played for the Miami Dolphins, Detroit Lions, and Denver Broncos.
+André Goodman (born August 11, 1978) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Detroit Lions in the third round, third pick of the 2002 NFL draft.
+He played college football for the South Carolina Gamecocks.
+Goodman also played for the Miami Dolphins and Denver Broncos.

-Early years
+Early life

 Goodman was an all-state wide receiver and defensive back at Eastside High School in Taylors, South Carolina.
 He was rated the No. 20 prospect by Super Prep during his senior season and was rated the No. 10 receiver in the Atlantic Coast region by Prep Star.

 Goodman also excelled in track, setting personal bests of 10.5 seconds in the 100 meters and 22.4 in the 200 meters.

 College career

-Goodman was a four-year letterman from 1998-2001 at the University of South Carolina, where he started the final two seasons for the Gamecocks.
+Goodman was a four-year letterman from 1998 to 2001 at the University of South Carolina, where he started the final two seasons for the Gamecocks.
 During his collegiate career, Goodman totaled 86 tackles, four interceptions and 20 pass break-ups.

 As a junior in 2000, Goodman started the first two games at free safety before moving to left cornerback.
 He registered 35 tackles (28 solo), returned an interception 71 yards and ranked second on the team with 11 pass deflections.
 In 2001, Goodman started the first eight games and final three games, including the Outback Bowl, at left cornerback as a senior.
 In the year, he amassed 43 tackles (36 solo), eight pass deflections and was tied for the team high with three interceptions.

 Professional career

 Pre-draft

-Prior to the 2002 NFL Draft, Goodman ran a 4.36 40-yard dash.
+Prior to the 2002 NFL draft, Goodman ran a 4.36 40-yard dash.